scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Here we use a single network that predicts both pressure and velocity fields.
 It is also possible to use different networks for them separately.
 Later in this work, we will use :math:`G^U` and :math:`G^p` to denote the predicted velocity and pressure from the neural network.
-:math:`\Theta` at this point represents free parameters of the network.
+:math:`\Theta` at this point represents the free parameters of the network.

 To determine the free parameters, :math:`\Theta`, ideally, we hope the approximate solution gives zero residuals for equations (:ref:`eq:continuity`), (:ref:`eq:momentum`), and (:ref:`eq:ic-and-bc`).
 That is